 The Unified Inland/Coastal Recreational Fishing license is another option for trout anglers in North Carolina, specifically those that want to do some trout fishing on state game lands.
 Those with this license can fish in joint waters as well, without having to worry about any other special permits.

-The price for this license is $41 and is only available for North Carolina residents alone.
+The prices for this license is $41 and is only available for North Carolina residents alone.

 Any resident looking to do some trout fishing in North Carolina while receiving Medicaid, food stamps, or some sort of assistance program from the Department of Social Services can get a free Subsistence Unified Inland/Coastal Recreational fishing license as well.